-One of the most surprising occurrences for many people filing car accident claims is when the at-fault party or their insurance company attempt to undermine the extent of a claimant’s injuries.
-Insurance companies do everything they can to limit the amount of money they have to pay, including arguing that the harm you suffered is not substantial enough to require you to miss work.
+One of the most surprising occurrences for many people filing car accident claims is when the at-fault party or their insurance company attempts to undermine the extent of a claimant’s injuries.
+Insurance companies do everything they can to limit the amount of money they have to pay, including arguing that the harm you suffered is insufficient to require you to miss work.

 Furthermore, you should maintain all medical records relating to your injuries, including:

 - Receipts and invoices for medical care

 - Results of diagnostic tests and scans (x-ray, CT, MRI, etc.)

 - Records associated with operations and other procedures

 The more information you can provide about your injury’s severity, the stronger your chances of recovering the compensation you deserve.

 The insurance company will also need to see evidence that you have missed time from work because of your injuries.
 The following documents can support your claim: